RaviyaLK/TripGenie-AI/Readme.md

 The API will be running at http://127.0.0.1:8000.
 You can access the interactive API documentation (powered by Swagger UI) at: http://127.0.0.1:8000/docs.
-Update: Now it has hosted on Google cloud run, You can access the interactive API documentation at: https://tripgenie-ai-900983812407.asia-south1.run.app/docs and also You can access the chatbot UI using https://tripgenie-ai-900983812407.asia-south1.run.app.
+Update: Now it has hosted on Google cloud run, You can access the interactive API documentation at: https://tripgenie-ai-900983812407.asia-south1.run.app/docs and also You can access the chatbot UI using this [LinK](https://tripgenie-ai-900983812407.asia-south1.run.app/)
 ### 7. View the Frontend with Live Server

 To interact with the chatbot, open the user interface in your browser.